syuntoku14/fusion2urdf/README.md

 <img src="https://github.com/syuntoku14/fusion2urdf/blob/images/copy.png" alt="copy" title="copy" width="300" height="300">

 Run the script.
 Then a folder dialog will show up.
 Choose where you want to save the urdf(A folder "Desktop/test" is chosen in this example").
 Maybe some error will occur when you run the script.
 Fix them according to the instruction.
 In this case, something wrong with joint "Rev 7".
-Probably it can be solved just redefine the joint.
+Probably it can be solved by just redefining the joint.

 ![error](https://github.com/syuntoku14/fusion2urdf/blob/images/error.png)